Megan Bayne: World Wonder Ring Stardom (2023–2024)

-All Elite Wrestling (2025–present)
+Return to AEW (2025–present)

 On the January 15, 2025 special episode of Dynamite named Maximum Carnage, she made her AEW television debut participating in the women's Casino Gauntlet match, which was won by Toni Storm.
 On February 1, AEW President Tony Khan announced that Bayne was officially signed to the promotion.
 On the February 8 episode of Collision, Bayne attacked Thunder Rosa after Rosa defeated Penelope Ford.
 Bayne later formed an alliance with Ford and the duo defeated Rosa and Kris Statlander on the March 5 episode of Dynamite.
 On April 6 at Dynasty, Bayne unsuccessfully challenged Toni Storm for the AEW Women's World Championship.
-After Dynasty, Bayne and Ford began a feud with Anna Jay and Harley Cameron, with the feud cultimating on the May 28 episode of Dynamite, where Bayne and Ford defeating Jay and Cameron in a street fight.
+After Dynasty, Bayne and Ford began a feud with Anna Jay and Harley Cameron, with the feud culminating on the May 28 episode of Dynamite, where Bayne and Ford defeating Jay and Cameron in a street fight.
 On the July 9 episode of Dynamite, Bayne defeated Queen Aminata, Tay Melo, and Thekla in a four-way match to earn the number two entry in the women's Casino Gauntlet match, but failed to win the match three days later at All In.
 On November 12 at Blood & Guts, Bayne competed in the first ever women's Blood and Guts match, where her team was victorious.

-Personal life

-Bayne was in a relationship with former AEW wrestler Joey Janela.
+On the February 4, 2026 episode of Dynamite, Bayne and Ford, now known as "MegaBad", defeated the regining AEW Women's World Tag Team Champions Babes of Wrath (Harley Cameron and Willow Nightingale) in a championship eliminator match, earning a title opportunity.
+On February 14 at Grand Slam Australia, MegaBad failed to win the tag titles from Babes of Wrath.
+After Ford got injured, Bayne began teaming with Lena Kross as Divine Dominion.
+At Revolution on March 15, Divine Dominion defeated Babes of Wrath to win the AEW Women's World Tag Team Championship, Bayne's first AEW championship.
+Divine Dominon would then defeat the Babes of Wrath in a rematch to retain the titles on the March 27 episode of Collision.
+On April 12 on the Zero Hour pre-show of Dynasty, Divine Dominion successfully defended their titles against Hyan and Maya World.
+On August 30 at All In, Divine Dominion lost their titles to The Brawling Birds (Jamie Hayter and Alex Windsor), ending their reign at 168 days.

+Return to World Wonder Ring Stardom (2025–present)

+At Stardom American Dream 2025 on April 18, 2025, Bayne returned to Stardom after a year, teaming with Hai High Mate (Hanako and Maika) to defeat H.A.T.E.
+(Momo Watanabe and Konami) and Kalientita.
+In November 2025, Bayne made her return to Japan in the 2025 Goddesses of Stardom Tag League, where she teamed with Hanko as the "Mega Skyscrapers" in Block A. The duo finished with 9 points but were defeated in the semi-finals by Aya Sakura and Sayaka Kurara.
+On April 26, 2026 at Stardom All Star Grand Queendom 2026, Bayne unsuccessfully challenged Syuri for the IWGP Women's Championship.